After the ceremony, participants went up onto the rooftop to observe the solar power generation system in action.

 For me, the introduction of the system was a very strategic decision for both the environment and our business.

-The production plant of Ricoh Manufacturing (Thailand) Ltd. (RMT), a new manufacturing subsidiary which started operation in September 2009, boasts a number of environmentally friendly designs and facilities in various parts of the building, including in the manufacturing area, the warehouse, the administrative office, and the cafeteria.
+The production plant of Ricoh Manufacturing (Thailand) Ltd. (RMT), a manufacturing subsidiary which started operation in September 2009, boasts a number of environmentally friendly designs and facilities in various parts of the building, including in the manufacturing area, the warehouse, the administrative office, and the cafeteria.
 Examples of the green equipment installed include natural lighting and ventilation systems, a highly efficient air-conditioning system utilizing water-cooling freezers, an insulated roof, heat-reflective glass panels, highly efficient ballast for HF lamps, and occupancy sensors.
-The annual CO2 emissions reduction is expected to exceed 250 tons.
+The annual CO2 emissions reduction exceed 250 tons.